 If you have been sexually assaulted by a stranger or by someone you know, you should:

-- Decide whether to file a report with the police and/or campus security.
-Consider meeting with the human rights officer to obtain information about filing a complaint under our Joint Sexual Assault Policy and Procedures.
-Sexual assault is a violation of the state criminal code and the CSB/SJU sexual assault policy.
+4. Decide whether to file a report with the police and/or campus security.
+Consider meeting with the human rights officer to obtain information about filing a complaint under our Sexual Misconduct Policy and Procedures.
+Sexual assault is a violation of the state criminal code and the CSB and SJU Sexual Misconduct policy.
 Violators could face disciplinary action under CSB/SJU internal disciplinary process and/or the state judicial system.

-- Seek support and counseling.
-There are a variety of resources both on and off campus that can assist you.
+5. Seek support and counseling.
+There are a variety of confidential resources both on and off campus that can assist you.

 For more information, contact Jody Terhaar, Dean of Students at CSB, (320) 363-5601; Mike Connolly, Dean of Students at SJU, (320) 363-3171; or Judy Bednar, Deputy Title IX Coordinator, (320) 363-5071.